Paul-Browne/matchHeight.js/README.md

 # matchHeight.js
 a very simple pure javascript solution for equal heights containers

-The heights of the 3 div's will all be equal to the height of the heighest div
+The heights of the div's will all be equal to the height of the heighest div, within each `js-match-height` container

 ```html
 <section class="js-match-height">